Salvador-ON/Pets-Care-FrontEnd/README.md

 Before running the app you also need to download the Ruby on Rails [Back End application](https://github.com/Salvador-ON/Pets-Care-BackEnd-Api).

-Also you need to set up all the urls to your localhost direction and the port of your Back End.
+Also you need to change the domain of all the urls to http://localhost:3000

 To start the app.
 You need to have installed node.js and npm.
 [Check here](https://www.npmjs.com/get-npm)